 Tensions high as pro-democracy protesters face court in Hong Kong

-HONG KONG: Pro-democracy protesters in Hong Kong who were charged with rioting appeared in court on Wednesday (Jul 31), setting the stage for further unrest in a weeks-long crisis that has rocked the global financial hub.
+HONG KONG: Dozens of Hong Kong pro-democracy protesters appeared in court on Wednesday (Jul 31) after being charged with rioting, setting the stage for further unrest in a weeks-long crisis that has rocked the global financial hub.

-The announcement that 44 people had been charged with rioting - an offence that carries a jail term of up to 10 years - immediately triggered another round of clashes late on Tuesday night between police and protesters.
+The announcement on Tuesday night that 44 people had been charged with rioting - an offence that carries a jail term of up to 10 years - immediately triggered another round of clashes between police and protesters.

-Supporters of those charged continued to voice their outrage as they stood outside court on Wednesday morning, braving heavy winds and rain, before the proceedings started.
+Supporters continued to voice their outrage on Wednesday morning as they stood outside court, braving heavy winds and rain, before the proceedings started.

 "Release the righteous ... no rioters, only tyranny ... reclaim Hong Kong, the revolution of our times," they chanted.